Author: Ron Graham

 Internet.
 Ron’s ongoing labour is this website simplybible.com with more than 1300 Bible study pages.
 The site reaches people all around the world, with more than 1.5 million page views per year.
 Since 2001, Ron has continued to spend many hundreds of hours putting the unique website together, and it serves, among other things, as an archive for Ron’s work over sixty years.

 The website simplybible.com is entirely marked up and coded by hand.
 Ron does some work on the site almost every day.
 He uses a MacOS Sierra computer, supplemented by a small Windows notebook, an iPad, and an Android smart phone.
 He uses good quality apps with advanced functions.
 The work includes...

 - Marking up the web pages in html to the latest standard.
 This defines all the content and literary structure of each page.

-- The style sheet coded in css.
-This defines the design and appearance: the colours, fonts, positioning of elements, and controls them to fit nicely on various screen widths from large down to mobile phones.
+- The style sheets coded in css.
+These define the design and appearance: the colours, fonts, positioning of elements, and controls them to fit nicely on various screen widths from large down to mobile phones.

 - Images including sprites, mainly icons and theme pics.
 Ron keeps images to a minimum for the sake of page loading speed and the many users on slow internet.